 Enriching Lives for People and Communities

-Worldwide, around 161 million people work in the apparel industry.
-From cotton growing and yarn formation, to textile production and sewing, the steps to produce a garment are complex and can stretch across multiple countries.
-Much of this labor is completed in developing countries where local laws and governments may vary on their protection for workers’ rights.
+From cotton growing and yarn formation to textile production and sewing, the steps to produce a garment are complex and can stretch across multiple countries.

-We recognize the role we must play to respect workers’ rights and make this model more sustainable, both for our own workforce of over 29,000 people and for the more than 270,000 people who work for our suppliers across the globe.
-This starts with where we choose to do business and how we work with others — producers, manufacturers, brands, retailers, and consumers — to improve efforts across our global supply chain.
-Guided by our Code of Conduct, we hold ourselves and our partners accountable; we seek to continuously improve our approach to better address challenges and to enhance our programs to meet the needs of workers and their communities.
+We recognize the role we must play in respecting workers’ rights, both for our own workforce of 27,000 people and those of our suppliers.
+How we choose to do business, and with whom, impact and improve efforts across our global supply chain.
+Guided by our Code of Conduct, we hold ourselves and our partners accountable; we seek to continuously evolve our approach to better address challenges and enhance our programs to enrich the lives of workers and the communities they serve.

 Our Code of Conduct sets out our high standard for business ethics, respect for human rights and environmental sustainability.
 Its development was guided by our corporate values and industry standards.
 The standards originate from the International Labor Organization Fundamental Conventions and the Fair Labor Association Workplace Code of Conduct.
 We use one policy across our owned facilities, sourced facilities, and licensees.

 To view the full Code of Conduct, click HERE.

 We classify all issues against the Code of Conduct with a severity of zero tolerance, major, moderate and minor.
 Facilities must work on corrective action plans for all levels of issues.
 We directly intervene and report on improvements of zero tolerance and major issues to drive the most impact.

 New Supplier Onboarding